kbola/PolyChainer/README.md

 4) Set the 'Group Polyphony' to the number of tracks in your stack.

-5) Set the Voice index for the order in which it should play.
+5) Set the 'Voice Index' keystroke it should play on (up to the Polyphony).

 Good Luck and happy polychaining!